BENTONVILLE -- The Confederate statue removed earlier this month from the downtown square will be the centerpiece of a new private park.

 Janice LaBrie's chiropractor office is across from the park site.
-She said Tuesday she isn't concerned about the park's location.
+She said Tuesday that she isn't concerned about the park's location.

 "I was glad it came off the main square," LaBrie said.
-"I didn't feel it was was the appropriate place."
+"I didn't feel it was the appropriate place."

 "There are impassioned opinions on both sides of the issues surrounding the statue that have occasionally led to threats of vandalism and violence, and which in some rare instances have become reality.
 As the county judge, public safety is my primary concern, and so moving the statue out of the square is one step toward making the square safer for all residents of and visitors to Benton County and Bentonville," the statement said.